todogroup/todogroup.org/content/en/community.md

 {{< slackButton >}}

-# Public Mailing List
+# Public TODO Discussions

-To discuss issues with the TODO Group you're welcome to join the [public mailing list](https://groups.google.com/forum/#!forum/todogroup).
+To discuss issues with the TODO Group you're welcome to open a new discussion at [OSPOlogy discussions](https://github.com/todogroup/ospology/discussions).

 You can also reach out to [info@todogroup.org](mailto:info@todogroup.org) with any questions.